Equidistribution in Families of Abelian Varieties and Uniformity: Proof of Theorems and

+for all $f \in \mathscr{C}_c^0(V(\IC))$.
+Note that the substitution rule used here applies indeed also for singular analytic spaces (see the remark in our subsection on \textit{Notations and Conventions} above).
+We infer that $\mu_1$ and $\Delta^\ast \mu_2$ coincide on $V(\IC)$.
+As they are real-analytic and $V(\IC)$ is dense in $C^{[(m+1)m^\prime]}(\IC)$, this implies $\mu_1 = \Delta^\ast \mu_2$.
+This contradicts Lemma \ref{lemma::non_proportional}.
+Hence, the assertion of the proposition has to hold true. \end{proof}

-\textbf{Acknowledgements:} The author thanks Laura DeMarco, Ziyang Gao, Philipp Habegger, Myrto Mavraki, Fabien Pazuki and Robert Wilms for their advice, comments, discussions, and encouragement.
-In particular, he thanks Laura DeMarco for informing him about Gauthier and Vigny's result \cite[Proposition 13]{Gauthier2019} and Xinyi Yuan for sharing the preprint \cite{Yuan2021}.
+\textbf{Acknowledgements:} The author thanks Laura DeMarco, Gabriel Dill, Ziyang Gao, Thomas Gauthier, Philipp Habegger, Myrto Mavraki, Fabien Pazuki, Harry Schmidt, Robert Wilms, Xinyi Yuan for advice, comments, discussions, and encouragement.
+In particular, he thanks Laura DeMarco for informing him about Gauthier and Vigny's result \cite[Proposition 13]{Gauthier2019}, Xinyi Yuan for sharing the preprint \cite{Yuan2021}, and Thomas Gauthier for sharing his preprint \cite{Gauthier2021}.
 Furthermore, he thanks Thomas Gauthier and Xinyi Yuan for pointing out an error in the author's previous proof of Lemma \ref{lemma:equidistribution_estimate} and the original version of Theorem \ref{theorem:equidistribution}.
+Finally, he thanks the three referees for their good advice and many comments, which have substantially contributed to both the mathematical and expository quality of this article.

-In addition, he acknowledges financial support of the Swiss National Science Foundation through an Ambizione Grant in the early stage of this project.
+\textbf{Funding:} The author acknowledges financial support of the Swiss National Science Foundation through an Ambizione Grant in the early stage of this project.
+The author also received funding from the European Union Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No.\ 101027237.